-There are lot's of other benefits to funders, but that's got to be the most important.
+There are lot's of other benefits to grant-makers, but that's got to be the most important.

-Yes, when designing your fund you will be able to flex criteria to see where the need is.
-This is helpful when designing your grant so you can test your assumptions against the data, to design better more impactful grants.
+Yes, when designing your grant, you will be able to flex criteria to see where the need is.
+This is helpful so you can test your assumptions against the data, to design better more impactful grants.